dgrabo/agroavenija/README.md

 1. **Clone the Repository**
    Start by cloning the project repository to your local machine.
-   To do this, navigate to the project directory where you want to clone the repository, open your terminal and run following command:
+   Open your terminal, navigate to the directory where you want to store the project and run:
    `git clone https://github.com/dgrabo/agroavenija.git`

 2. **Install Dependencies**